Social Justice Issues

 A complete list of accepted and unaccepted materials can be found at acua.com.

 Cape May typically conducts 2 Household Hazardous Waste disposal days per year.
 At this time, the 2014 dates have not been published.
 Contact Cape May County for specific program information.
 Contact Tony Moncman, Cape May County Municipal Utilities Authority, at 609-465-9026 or email: firstname.lastname@example.org.

 * You can also take your CFL lightbulbs and old power tool batteries to Lowes.
 Look for the bins next to the return department.

-UUCSJS ANNUAL NATIVE PLANT SWAP & SALE(The documents below are all PDFs)
+UUCSJS ANNUAL NATIVE PLANT SWAP & SALE for 2015!!!!(The documents below are all PDFs)

 Want to Swap or Buy small plants and seeds?